 There is no denying that there are numerous waterborne diseases associated with water pollution.
 While it’s very true that you can get sick by drinking polluted water, is it really the only way polluted water can make you sick?
 Not really, we said earlier that polluted water also has biological contaminants that live in the water and these biological contaminants can get into the body through the skin.
 These water based invertebrates enter into the body through the skin when someone is in contact with water that has this invertebrate.
 They will cause diseases like Bilharzia which for sure isn’t gotten by drinking polluted water.
 These are some of the myths about Water Pollution.

 7. The misconception that water pollution is mainly from industrial activities.

-8. Open defecation in dry areas does not pollute water.
+8. Open defecation in dry areas does not pollute water (Myths About Water Pollution)

 In developing countries where sanitation is a problem, many people turn to open defecation.
 Most people in dry areas tend to believe that by defecating in the open, the sun will dry out the faecal matter and thus will not pollute the environment.

 The fact is that even though the sun dries the faecal matter on the ground, when the rains come, all these dry faecal matter will be washed off into water sources by surface run off.
 Whatever pathogens were present will be activated in the water thus polluting the water source so there is a dire need for proper sanitation in these areas.

 9. There are floating plastic garbage islands in most oceans around the world.